 Be reasonably sure this cat belongs to them before letting them take her.
 While most people aren’t malicious, there are some horrible people out there.

-If you don’t find the owner, and you likely won’t, then you must decide what to do.
+If you don’t find the owner, then you must decide what to do.

 Is the cat fixed?
 You will need to get them fixed.

 Is she afraid of people?
 Does she freak out when locked inside?
-Then she’s likely unadoptable and needs to be returned to her outdoor home, or if no one can care for her outside, then relocated to another home, like a barn or another cat colony with a caretaker.
+Then she’s likely unadoptable and needs to be returned outside, or if no one can care for her outside, then relocated to another home, like a barn or another cat colony with a caretaker.

 Are you up to the task?